Wavefunction-based operator optimization for two-hadron systems in lattice QCD: Results

 To demonstrate the efficiency of the optimized operators, we take $\Omega_{ccc}\Omega_{ccc}$ system in $^1S_0$ channel as an typical example for three reasons: (i) the heavy $\Omega_{ccc}$ results in dense spectral of two baryons on a large lattice box, necessitating highly optimized operators for state identification; (ii) the previous lattice calculation~\cite{Lyu2021} has shown that this system supports a (shallow) bound state, allowing us to test our method on both bound and scattering states; and (iii) the system exhibits smaller statistical fluctuations than baryons containing light valence quarks, making optimized operator effects more visible.

 We shall start with two commonly used operators: the (extended) wall source constructed using the smearing function in Eq.~(\ref{Eq-Wall}), and the (local) compact source constructed using the smearing function in Eq.~(\ref{Eq-Smear-Exp}).
 As discussed in Sec.~\ref{Sec-opt-o}, both are not optimized operators in the sense that spatial information between two hadrons is approximated by some simple functions.
 Nevertheless, these results provide us with initial input for the optimization of two-baryon operators.
-The results from optimized operators will be presented subsequently.
+The results from optimized operators will be presented subsequently, followed by a comparison with the conventional variational analysis using plane-wave operators.